Bluebunny/Adafruit_GFX_plus/README.md

 The test case for the performance test here is to print "Hello world" (lower case w) in different fonts.

+When saved in your library folder it must be given the name Adafruit_GFX (remove the _plus from the folder name)

 # Adafruit GFX Library

 This is the core graphics library for all our displays, providing a common set of graphics primitives (points, lines, circles, etc.).
 It needs to be paired with a hardware-specific library for each display device we carry (to handle the lower-level functions).